Review: Two weeks with the iPhone 11 Pro cameras.

 The iPhone Ultra-Wide camera gives you a similar perspective to an action cam and specs are as good or better than most action cams on the market.
 It’s one more thing your iPhone can do and one less reason to carry around another device.
 The ƒ︎2.4 Ultra-Wide camera (like action cams) is naturally less prone to shake when taking stills than the Wide and Tele cameras, but it needs more light to keep noise at a minimum.
 The Ultra-Wide is best for outdoor daylight photography: what people use an action cam for anyway.
 Big plus: the Ultra-Wide camera can focus about four inches away, while most action cams have a minimum focus of about a foot.
 It also can do Pano mode shots that can get wild with the wider perspective.

 I said the three back cameras can shoot almost everything in the subhead of this section because the built-in lenses can’t shoot macro or true optical telephoto.
-The Moment lens attachments for 10x Macro and 2x Tele (which gives you a 104mm⇔ when placed over the built-in Tele camera) can take up this slack, but the cases to attach the lenses to your iPhone 11 Pro won’t be available until late October 2019.
-If considering buying a Moment lens, buying through this link helps keep this site going.
+The Moment 10x Macro lens attachment and Moment Tele 58mm lens attachment (which gives you a 104mm⇔ when placed over the built-in Tele camera) can take up this slack.
+Both require Moment cases to work.

 Multiple cameras and multiple shots for better photos.